Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Further H o lder continuity estimates for -LQG metrics

 Consider the first of the probabilities on the RHS.
 By~\cite[Lemma~A.5]{dms}, if we let the integral be $I$ and the supremum of its integrand be $M$, then for any $p>0$ there is some $c_p < \infty$ for which we have

-(Actually~\cite[Lemma~A.5]{dms} is stated for an integral with lower limit 0 and a Brownian motion started from 0, so to obtain our statement we can, say, use the lemma to bound the expectation conditional on both $h_{|a-b|}(a)$ and $\sup_{u\ge 0} e^{\xi(h_{e^{-u}|a-b|}(a)-h_{|a-b|}(a)-Qu)}$.)
-Dividing and taking expectations we find that $I/M$ has finite moments of all positive orders, so that by Markov's inequality, for any $k > 0$ we have that $I$ is bounded by $|a-b|^{-k}$ times $M$ except on an event of superpolynomially decaying probability (in $|a-b|^{-1}$).
+(Actually~\cite[Lemma~A.5]{dms} is stated for an integral with lower limit 0 and a Brownian motion started from 0, so to obtain our statement we can, say, use the lemma to bound the expectation conditional on both $h_{|a-b|}(a)$ and $\sup_{u\ge 0} e^{\xi(h_{e^{-u}|a-b|}(a)-h_{|a-b|}(a)-Qu)}$, and use that these have finite moments of all positive orders.)
+Dividing and taking expectations we find that $I/M$ has finite moments of all positive orders, so that by Markov's inequality, for any $k > 0$ we have that~$I$ is bounded by $|a-b|^{-k}$ times $M$ except on an event of superpolynomially decaying probability (in $|a-b|^{-1}$).
 Thus we have, for every $n$:

 Note that the first probability on the right-hand side of (\ref{eq:poly}) decays superpolynomially in $|a-b|$ by Lemma~\ref{lem:46}, whereas the last probability is equal to